platformatic/platformatic/docs/getting-started/quick-start-guide.md

-In your service directory (under the services/ folder in the project directory), check the Platformatic configuration file named **`platformatic.json`** and the environment file named **`.env`**:
+In your service directory (under the services/ folder in the project directory), check the Platformatic configuration file named **`platformatic.json`** The environment file named **`.env`** in your project directory(`quick-start`), provides the values for environment variables.

-The created configuration tells Platformatic to:
+This created configuration tells Platformatic to:

-- Run an API server on `http://127.0.0.1:3042/`
+- Run an API server on `http://0.0.0.0:3042/`
 - Connect to an SQLite database stored in a file named `db.sqlite`
 - Look for database migration files in the `migrations` directory
+- Auto-apply the migrations
 - Load the plugin file named `plugin.js` and automatically generate types

 :::tip